notoriousbfg/notoriousbfg.github.io/posts/2022-07-29_time/post.md

 > Sometimes a little tenderness
 > Was the best that I could do

-It's a pleasant reminder that we can remember all the good in our lives, free from regret if we try.
+It's a pleasant reminder that we can remember all the good in our lives free from regret, if we try.